Elder: My, my, it's like they're filming a movie!

-- In Doctor Who the Third Doctor's Venusian Aikido pretty much counts as this; it seems to have mostly been designed to make Jon Pertwee look good in a cloak.
+- In Doctor Who the Third Doctor's Venusian Aikido pretty much counts as this (although it's not as egregious as some other examples); it seems to have mostly been designed to make Jon Pertwee look good in a cloak.
 Not that there's anything wrong with that.

 - In the Spanish adventure series Águila Roja, Gonzalo, the main character dresses and moves like a ninja, but his fighting style is somewhat indetermined, and doesn't resemble Ninjutsu at all.